ylya/horndroid/README.md

 -w sensitive array indexes

+-s one query per file, run Z3 in parallel saving results to the /out folder

 You can specify a path to an *.apk file or a folder (all apps in sub-folders will be also analysed).
 Resulting Horn Clauses are in *.smt2 file in the %appname% folder.